 There shall be no Sunday practice, Sunday team meeting or Sunday interscholastic contest in any sport on or off the school campus.

 All student-athletes must meet the Henderson County Public Schools promotion standards.

 A student-athlete, upon first entering the ninth grade, is academically eligible for competition on high school teams.

-A student-athlete who is promoted from the sixth grade to the seventh grade automatically meets the course passed requirements for the first semester of the seventh grade.
+A student-athlete who is promoted from the fifth grade to the sixth grade automatically meets the course passed requirements for the first semester of the sixth grade.